walterbender/Syllabi/biomimicry.md

 ---------------------
 </a>

-Students will make a synthesis of an interim output of the liquid phase with a real-world problem; For the first session, students will work in groups to prepare their own product definition for their selected hand tool.
+Students will make a synthesis of an interim output of the Liquid Phase with a real-world problem; For the first session, students will work in groups to prepare their own product definition for their selected hand tool.
 They will work as a group defining details and constraints for their specific challenge (i.e. current market trends and solutions, different materials, R&D, etc).
 In the second session, they will finalize and define their problem with a project brief which will include: design criteria, constraints, market analysis, technical details such as weight and cost of their product.
 It will also include